awsdocs/aws-mobile-developer-guide/doc_source/aws-mobile-cli-reference.rst

 enable
 ======

-The :code:`awsmobile <feature> enable` enables the feature with the default.
-This command basically enables the feature and creates sample artifacts for the database and cloud-api features.
+The :code:`awsmobile <feature> enable` enables the specified feature with the default settings.
+Please note that the changes are only made locally, execute :code:`awsmobile` push to update the AWS Mobile project in the cloud.

 .. code-block:: bash